OmniTrack++: Omnidirectional Multi-Object Tracking by Learning Large-FoV Trajectory Feedback: Acknowledgments

 \item \textbf{Tracklet Management} (Sec.~\ref{subsec:Tracklets_Management}): Integrates information from preceding modules to maintain trajectory continuity.
 It adaptively toggles between E2E and TBD paradigms—disabling association yields an E2E variant (OmniTrack++${_{E2E}}$), while enabling it activates a TBD variant (OmniTrack++${_{DA}}$)—thus balancing efficiency and robustness under varying scene dynamics.

 \end{compactitem}

-Together, these four modules form a coherent feedback-driven system in which geometric correction, temporal modeling, long-term memory, and adaptive association operate in concert to achieve consistent, distortion-resilient, and identity-stable tracking across complex panoramic environments.
+Together, these four modules form a coherent feedback-driven system in which geometric correction, temporal modeling, long-term memory, and adaptive association operate in concert to achieve consistent, distortion-resilient, and identity-stable tracking performance, particularly when navigating through complex panoramic environments.